 The SSA bases these adjustments on changes in the Bureau of Labor Statistics' Consumer Price Index for Urban Wage Earners and Clerical Workers (CPI-W), which tracks urban wage earners' spending on items such as housing, transportation, food and beverages, and medical care.
 (In short, the calculation looks at the average increase in the CPI-W between the third quarter of the current year and the third quarter of the previous year.)

 There's some debate over whether the way urban workers spend their money is an appropriate analog for spending by seniors.
 The government actually tracks a separate inflation measure for Americans aged 62 and older called CPI-E, which gives more weight to medical care and housing costs, and Congress is considering a bill to make the switch to a more representative index.
 Some studies have shown that cost-of-living increases using that measure could be slightly larger, but for now CPI-W remains the official source for cost-of-living adjustments.

 Meanwhile, the standard Medicare Part B premium will rise to $174.70 per month in 2024 from $164.90 this year.
 Medicare Part B premiums are generally deducted from Social Security benefits, so the larger premium will erode some of next-years benefits bump.

 How might this affect taxes?

-This is just a basic example, of course.
-A couple that had done some advance tax planning and converted some of their tax-deferred savings to an after-tax Roth account would be able to draw from those savings tax-free, assuming they met the holding requirements.
+Building some flexibility into your retirement plans can help.
+For example, a couple that had done some advance tax planning and converted a portion of their tax-deferred savings to an after-tax Roth account could draw from those savings tax-free, assuming they met the holding requirements.
 Careful management of their cash flow after accounting for IRS-mandated required minimum distributions from their tax-deferred accounts could also help them stay below the Social Security tax thresholds.